Expansion of Russia (1500–1800): 1550–1618: Center

 The Livonian War and Time of Troubles: Instead of consolidating his gains in the southeast, Ivan the Terrible turned west (Livonian War 1558–1583).
 After some initial successes, the war degenerated into a free-for-all among all the Baltic powers.
 At war's end, Russia returned, exhausted, to its original frontiers.
 The strain of this war, Ivan's erratic behavior, and other factors led to the Time of Troubles (1598–1613).
 This confusion led to a fair number of people to flee south of the Oka, but, as usual, we have no numbers.

-Crimea: In 1556 Moscow, in alliance with Dmytro Vyshnevetsky of the Zaporozhian Cossacks attempted several raids on the Black Sea coast.
+Crimea: In 1556, Moscow, in alliance with Dmytro Vyshnevetsky of the Zaporozhian, Cossacks attempted several raids on the Black Sea coast.
 This policy was abandoned after the start of the Livonian war.
-In 1571, while troops were away in Livonia, Crimea broke through the Oka Line and burned Moscow (Russo-Crimean War (1571)).
+In 1571, while troops were away in Livonia, Crimea broke through the Oka Line and burned Moscow (Russo-Crimean War (1571).
 This led to a strengthening of southern defenses which blocked the next raid (Battle of Molodi).

-South of the Abatis Line:With the end of the Livonian War in 1583 attention could be turned to the east and south.
-New forts were built along and east of Volga (Samara, Saratov, and Tsaritsyn and Ufa).
+South of the Abatis Line: With the end of the Livonian War in 1583, attention could be turned to the east and south.
+New forts were built along and east of Volga (Samara, Saratov, Tsaritsyn, and Ufa).
 The conquest of Siberia began in 1582.
-To the south, forts were built along the main Tatar raiding trail at Elets(1592:350s,50e)), Voronezh(1586:450s,100e), Belgorod (1593:575s,75w) and Stary Oskol (1593:490s).
+To the south, forts were built along the main Tatar raiding trail at Elets (1592:350s,50e), Voronezh (1586:450s,100e), Belgorod (1593:575s,75w), and Stary Oskol (1593:490s).
 These were used as refuges for peasants and livestock during Tatar raids.
 Sorties from these forts could sometimes deal with smaller war parties and rescue captives.
-In the far south, Tsarev Borisov(750s) was founded in 1599 and abandoned after 1618.
+In the far south, Tsarev Borisov (750s), was founded in 1599 and abandoned after 1618.